Pick two courses to take as part of your summer school programme - one from 'Stream A' and one from 'Stream B'

 Public Speaking and Communication

-This course will introduce students to the basic elements of communication, providing practical experience in the preparation and presentation of speeches.
-It will also improve critical learning skills and enable the development of core professional communication skills.
+This course introduces students to the key elements of communication, providing practical experience in the preparation and presentation of speeches.
+It improves critical learning skills and enables the development of core professional communication skills.

 EN 254/English: 5 ECTS - Stream B